SocGen investment bank cuts signal more pain ahead

 "SocGen and its peers are all pulling back to focus on their home markets ...
 (But) you would have thought that with the ECB's offer of three-year funding at 1 percent, the outlook for SocGen's cost of funding would not have deteriorated that much," said Andrew Lim, analyst at London-based brokerage Execution Noble.

-In large part, SocGen's moves, which echo belt-tightening at investment banks such as Switzerland's UBS and Japan's Nomura, reflect declines in once reliable businesses.
+In large part, SocGen's moves, which echo belt-tightening at investment banks such as Switzerland's UBS UBSN.VX and Japan's Nomura (9716.T), reflect declines in once reliable businesses.

 Debt capital markets activity sank 5 percent in 2011, as bond issuance fell, while equity capital markets activity, slammed by the sovereign debt crisis, plunged 30 percent, according to a recent Mediobanca analyst report.